 The Contractor's relationship to the Authority in the performance of this Contract is that of an independent contractor.
 The personnel performing Services under this Contract shall at all times be under the Contractor's exclusive direction and control and shall be employees of the Contractor and not employees of the Authority.
-The Contractor shall be fully liable for all acts and omissions of its employees, Subcontractors, and their suppliers and shall be specifically responsible for sufficient supervision and inspection to assure compliance in every respect with Contract requirements.
+The Contractor shall be fully liable to the same extent that Contractor is liable itself under this Agreement for all acts and omissions of its employees, Subcontractors, and their suppliers and shall be specifically responsible for sufficient supervision and inspection to assure compliance in every respect with Contract requirements.
 There shall be no contractual relationship between any Subcontractor or supplier of the Contractor and the Authority by virtue of this Contract.
 The Contractor shall pay wages, salaries and other amounts due its employees in connection with this Agreement and shall be responsible for all reports and obligations respecting them, such as Social Security, income tax withholding, unemployment compensation, workers' compensation and similar matters.

-COMPOSITION OF CONTRACTOR 14.
+14. COMPOSITION OF CONTRACTOR